That’s how much you’d earn if you spent just $100 on email marketing for your eCommerce business on average.

 Still not sold that email marketing should be your bread and butter?

-In 2014, email marketing drove 25.1% of Black Friday sales industry wide.
+For years, email marketing has driven over 25% of Black Friday sales industry wide.
 Other marketing channels - like social media, direct traffic, and ads - paled in comparison.
 And those were sales directly from email.
 Imagine the huge percentage of sales that indirectly came from email.

 Can you afford to make 25% fewer sales?